winksaville/rust-binance-cli/README.md

     > configuration.
     (Add more specific docs here)

-1. Install a version of Tarpaulin >= `0.18.0-alpha1` as I'm using the --follow-exec option, currently I'm installing it with with:
+1. Install a version of Tarpaulin >= `0.20.0` as I'm using the --follow-exec option, currently I'm installing it with with:
     ```
-    cargo install --git https://github.com/xd009642/tarpaulin.git --branch develop cargo-tarpaulin
+    cargo install cargo-tarpaulin
     ```

     You should verify `follow-exec` is in the help: